 Since Dr. Rosivach’s passing last year, my partner Alec Lurie and I have taken the responsibility of completing the project upon ourselves, and it has been named the “Vincent J. Rosivach Register for Slaves in Fairfield, Connecticut 1639-1820” in his honor.
 It has challenged us to develop a better understanding of how a research project of this caliber should be done, with support by members of the University and Historical societies of the surrounding area.
 By using Fairfield as a case study, we have been able to develop a greater understanding of slavery trends in the north.
 The Register hopes to streamline all the information into a conclusive, all-encompassing database, in order to ensure that all persons formerly enslaved in Fairfield are accounted for, for posterity.
 While we know we may not collect information about every person, we are confident that the register will lay groundwork for future historians to expand upon this research.

 If you've ever wondered if a particular career is a good fit for you, internships are a terrific way to find out.
 Academic credit and noncredit internships are available to Fairfield students in every field and offer hands-on, professional experience at leading companies throughout the region.

-The 6th Annual American Studies Conference: Memory and Nation in American Studies
+7th Annual American Studies Conference: Protest in American Culture

 Aloysius P. Kelley Center Presentation Room